 This course will provide students with an overview of the special education process in today's public schools.
-The special education process involves working effectively with school personnel and parents, and acquiring a general knowledge of various disabilities and needs of students.
+The special education process involves working effectively with school personnel and parents and acquiring a general knowledge of various disabilities and needs of students.
 A comprehensive examination of inclusion and its effects on the classroom environment will be covered.
 This course will provide teachers and paraprofessionals with the basic knowledge to begin to successfully meet the needs of a variety of students in the classroom.
 This course will also provide a foundation for further courses in the area of special education.
-Fall/Summer semesters influence the teaching profession, from the students in the classroom to the political climate.
-This course will engage students in the examination of these influences and their effects on education in the K-12 setting.
-Students will be encouraged to reflect on the art of teaching.
-This course requires 20 hours of observations in a classroom setting.
-Fall/Spring semesters
+Fall/Summer semesters